What We Know About The Microsoft And Activision Blizzard Deal And The Controversy Surrounding It

 The recent proceedings, in this case, saw a US Judge granting a green signal to Microsoft for going ahead with the acquisition, much to the displeasure of the FTC.
 The FTC then requested a US Court to halt the deal but was again denied.

 On the other side of the Atlantic, Britain’s Competition and Markets Authority have different concerns regarding the Microsoft and Activision deal.
-Their concern was mostly related to the arena of cloud gaming and how this deal could potentially affect the platform’s future.
-However, the EU antitrust regulators approved the deal in May after Microsoft came up with some remedies to address the concerns.
+Their concern is mostly related to the arena of cloud gaming and how this deal could potentially affect the platform’s future.

+The EU antitrust regulators also had some apprehensions, but approved the deal in May after Microsoft came up with some remedies to address their concerns.

 Sony gives in to the Microsoft deal